-Current NERR project: Saco River Watershed Collaborative Assessment for the Wells Reserve, January 2017-April 2018
+Past NERR project: Saco River Watershed Collaborative Assessment for the Wells Reserve, January 2017-April 2018

-A four-student project team is currently working with Chris Feurt at the Wells Reserve to conduct the background research necessary to inform the creation of a collaborative organization in the Saco River watershed.
-The watershed spans Maine and New Hampshire and provides important ecosystem services to over a quarter million residents.
-It faces conflicts around private water extraction, recreation, dams, and development.
-The Wells Reserve hopes to engage federal, state, and municipal agencies, nonprofits, businesses, and community leaders in creating a watershed collaborative to jointly address these issues.
-Click here for the full project description.
+A four-student project team worked with Chris Feurt at the Wells Reserve to conduct the background research necessary to inform the creation of a collaborative organization in the Saco River watershed.
+The watershed, which spans Maine and New Hampshire and provides important ecosystem services to over a quarter million residents, faces conflicts around private water extraction, recreation, dams, and development.
+The Wells Reserve hoped to engage federal, state, and municipal agencies, nonprofits, businesses, and community leaders in creating a watershed collaborative to jointly address these issues.

-After working with CTPC Chris Feurt in Spring 2017 to develop a project proposal, timeline, and budget, the students visited the watershed in May 2017 to interview stakeholders and participate in meetings and site visits.
-They spent the summer conducting follow up phone interviews and reviewing literature on collaborative watershed management.
-The student team presented their preliminary findings to stakeholders in September 2017 and will present their final report and recommendations at the Wells Reserve in January 2018.
+After working with Chris Feurt in Spring 2017 to develop a project proposal, timeline, and budget, the students visited the watershed in May 2017 to interview stakeholders and participate in meetings and site visits.
+They spent the summer conducting follow up phone interviews, reviewing literature on collaborative watershed management, and analyzing interview transcripts.
+The student team presented their preliminary findings to stakeholders in September 2017 and visited the watershed again in January 2018 to present their final report.